Enhance Property Value with Strategic Painting: Tips & ROI Insights

 Among these maintenance and improvement methods, painting your home’s surfaces is usually the most cost-effective way to prop up your home’s price.
 On average, an interior home painting project yields about a 107% return on investment (ROI), and an exterior painting project yields an ROI of about 55%.
-Achieving such a significant ROI, of course, depends on the quality and approach of said paint job.
+Achieving such a significant ROI depends on the quality and approach of said paint job.
 If you don’t put forth the proper effort and/or consider current trends, you won’t do much to deepen the demand of your home -- in fact, you might make it less valuable.
 No one wants that, so let’s go over five ways interior and exterior house painting can improve your home value.

 How Painting Improves Your Home's Value